 If you choose to go the wired route, then HDMI is our experts’ top recommendation and the easiest to set up with a single cable.

-The 700 does feature two buttons on the surface, which are the “action” and the “microphone off” buttons.
-The former can control your voice assistants and can double as a silencer for TV alarms and other similar functions.
+The 700 does feature two touch sensitive buttons on the surface, which are the “action” and the “microphone off” buttons.
+The former can command your voice assistants and can double as a silencer for TV sound alarms and other similar functions.
 The other button is basically the off button for your virtual helpers.

-All the more complicated settings can be done with the universal remote or through the Bose app.
-Everything you need comes in the box including the remote and batteries, necessary cables, user manual, the microfiber cleaning cloth and the Bose ADAPTIQ headset.
+All the more complicated settings can be done with the included universal remote or through the new Bose app.
+Everything you need comes in the box including the remote and batteries, necessary cables, user manual, the microfiber cleaning cloth, optical digital cable, IR extender, and the Bose’s ADAPTIQ headset.